-Our team has compiled a list of unique experiences sure to give you unforgettable memories - from walking in the footsteps of Australian high country legends, diving into a New Zealand River, tour the Jurassic landscape of Hawaii, to something else entirely!
+Our team has compiled a list of unique experiences sure to give you unforgettable experiences with Wyndham - from walking in the footsteps of Australian high country legends, diving into a New Zealand River, tour the Jurassic landscape of Hawaii, to something else entirely!

 - Educate yourself in BALI!

 Bali’s reputation for incredible diversity extends to its religion: while Indonesia is known as a Muslim nation, Bali has a Hindu background and there are also strong Christian roots.
 When it comes to religious landmarks, the effort, expense and devotion poured into them has made them iconic to travellers around the world.

 One of the most frequented temples is Tanah Lot, a Hindu temple on the southwest coast.
 Positioned on a small island in the ocean, it is linked to land by a causeway that floods during high tide and can only be crossed at low tide.
 The seas fall to expose the Tirta Pabersihan fountain, a natural spout yielding fresh water which is believed to be holy.
 The temple is rated number one on TripAdvisor’s Points of Interest and Landmark list in Bali.